 Georgia State University College of Law graduates are highly desired by employers in every legal arena.

-More than 90 percent of our graduates are hired to work as attorneys within nine months of graduation and firms, companies and organizations value their keen knowledge, flexibility and desire to work hard.
+More than 85 percent of our graduates are employed within nine months of graduation.
+Firms, companies and organizations value their keen knowledge, flexibility and desire to work hard.

 If you are planning to hire an attorney, summer associate, or law clerk in the coming year, the Career Services Office is at your service.
 We will post your job listings, arrange on- and off- campus interviews, and assist with all of your hiring needs.